telefonicaid/fiware-orion/doc/manuals/admin/cli.md

     See [logs documentation](logs.md#summary-traces) for more detail.
 -   **-relogAlarms**.
 To see *every* possible alarm-provoking failure in the log-file, even when an alarm is already active, use this option.
 See [logs documentation](logs.md#alarms) for more detail.
--   **-strictNgsiv1Ids**.
-To apply to the NGSIv1 API the same restrictions that apply to NGSIv2 for id fields regarding forbidden characters and length limit.
-See also [this section of the documentation](../user/v1_v2_coexistence.md#checking-id-fields).
 -   **-disableCustomNotifications**.
 Disabled NGSIv2 custom notifications.
 In particular:
     * `httpCustom` is interpreted as `http`, i.e. all sub-fields except `url` are ignored
     * No `${...}` macro substitution is performed.